 This year’s National Weather Association annual meeting was another success.
 We welcomed approximately 425 attendees to this year’s meeting in Madison, Wisconsin, the birthplace of satellite meteorology and home to the University of Wisconsin.
 The theme was “Synthesizing Weather Information for Society: From Observations to Action across our Communities”.
 The meeting was held in the iconic Monona Terrace, with an overlook of Lake Monona.
 Though not all of our oral presenters could join us, the program committee and session chairs did an amazing job of accommodating remote presenters and last-minute changes to the schedule.

 There are many beginnings to an annual NWA conference.
 To some it’s the vendor booth opening, or the start of the student or broadcaster sessions; while to others it’s the keynote address on Monday morning (or the first time they are asked to buy a raffle ticket).
 For others the heart of the NWA conference is the poster session.
 This year there were two poster sessions (in addition to the one associated with the student session) with over 100 posters.
 While many poster presenters from National Weather Service (NWS) were missed, the poster session offered a chance for one-on-one exchanges on a host of topics with a broad range of meteorologists and meteorology students.
 New this year was one-page poster introductions just before the beginning of each session.
-This allowed all to get a glimpse of the scope of topics offered within poster session, and allowed attendees to easily find those posters which best caught their attention.
+This allowed all to get a glimpse of the scope of topics offered within each poster session, and allowed attendees to easily find those posters which best caught their attention.

 The keynote speakers for this year’s meeting brought many talents from all facets of the meteorological enterprise.
 We had the great pleasure of jumpstarting the general sessions with Tom Skilling (WGN-TV in Chicago, IL), who spoke about the evolution of meteorology over the past 45 years of his career.
 Also early in the meeting, University of Wisconsin alumnus Dr. Louis Uccellini (Director of the National Weather Service’s National Centers for Environmental Prediction and President of the American Meteorological Society) addressed the attendees about the current state and future of environmental prediction.
 Additionally, we were very happy to host Dr. Kathryn Sullivan (Assistant Secretary of Commerce for Environmental Observation and Prediction, Deputy Administrator of NOAA, and Acting Chief Scientist) and Laura Furgione (NOAA Acting Assistant Administrator for Weather Services and Acting Director of the National Weather Service), who talked about their vision for a Weather-Ready Nation and how the NWS has progressed in this endeavor over the past year.
 Last, but certainly not least, Jon Davis (Chesapeake Energy, Chicago, IL) spoke about the all-too-important link between meteorology and the energy and agriculture ventures.